hectron/fauci.d/README.md

 ## Deployment

+The application is now automatically deployed using Github Actions when a new **Release** is created.
+Check the file `.github/workflows/cd.yml` for more information.

+If you add any environment variable dependencies, add them to the repository's secrets in Github.

+### Manual Deployment

-In order to deploy the application, you will need:
+In order to **manually** deploy the application, you will need:

 - [Make](https://www.gnu.org/software/make/)
 - [serverless CLI](https://www.serverless.com/framework/docs/providers), [**configured to support AWS**](https://www.serverless.com/framework/docs/providers/aws/guide/installation)